mysteriumnetwork/documentation/content/node-runners/troubleshooting/index.md

 Note!
 The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac or Docker Desktop for Windows.

+#### When your node is behind a Mobile Router

+If you are planning to run the node behind the Mobile Router (cellular network), then you need to take into account the following:

+- Check that "Cone NAT" is used instead of "Symmetric NAT" under "NAT settings/NAT type" of the Router;
+- Check the "Firewall" settings of the Router, that it's not blocking the traffic;
+- Check your "IP filter" settings, that there are no special rules for the packets;
+- Check your "MAC Address Filter" settings, that there are no special rules for the device you are running node on.

 ### TCP/UDP Ports